-Docks 10 years
+Docks

-Boats and sails 3 - 5 years
+Boats and sails

-Vehicles 5 years
+Vehicles

-Computers, website and equipment 3 years
+Computers, website and equipment

+Operations bases

+10 years

+3 - 5 years

+5 years

-Operations bases 5 years
+5 years

 Donated assets are capitalised at fair value at the date of contribution where a fair value can be measured reliably.
 When a fixed asset no longer contributes to Endeavour's operations, its carrying amount is written down to its residual value.